 A variety of shark species are also found here, you may encounter friendly white tip reef sharks.
 These types of sharks are non-aggressive and actually quite timid.
 If you’re really lucky you can get to see the world’s largest fish species – and that is the whale shark.
 Many diving hotspots actually take guests on diving tours just to view this beautiful majestic creature.
 Other underwater life includes stingrays, manta rays, eels, and turtles.

 Is actually illegal to bring any form of alcohol into the Maldives, and they do check by screening your bags on entry so make sure that you leave the tipple at home.
-All of the major hotels will offer both local and international alcoholic spirits and wine – so don’t worry about not being able to find what you like.
+All of the major Maldives hotels and resorts will offer both local and international alcoholic spirits and wine – so don’t worry about not being able to find what you like.

 Many of the Maldives traditions and customs don’t actually apply if you are staying on an Island Resort.
 If you are out and about in one of the local islands you can respect those traditions by making sure that your body is suitably covered, and that you refrain from public displays of affection.

 The main reason why people choose to vacation in the Maldives is for some serious rest and relaxation.
 The pristine provide the perfect place to chill and unwind with a book (or a cocktail) in-hand.
 If you are staying at an island resort they can usually arrange excursions such as diving, snorkelling, dolphin-watching, fishing and the likes.
 Some Maldives resorts can even set up private dinners for you on a secluded part of the beach.
 There are also things to help you to stay fit and healthy when you are away, such as 24-hour fitness centres and yoga teachers which teach group or private classes as well as things like meditation.